samhaldia/face-recognition/Readme.md

 #Introduction

-This repository Uses OpenCV pre-trained Caffe deep learning model to recognize faces in Dynamically Created DataSet using Bing Search API
+This repository Uses OpenCV pre-trained Caffe deep learning model to recognize faces.
+Dynamically Creating DataSet of Images to label, using Bing Search API

 To Get BIng Search API Endpoints and API Key Follow below URLs to Register and fetch key: